 FFY 2019-2021 DBE Goal for FTA Assisted Contracts

-Metrolink has developed a proposed overall (triennial) DBE goal for the three federal fiscal years 2019-2021 (beginning October 1, 2018 and ending September 30, 2021).
-Metrolink used the DOT-approved goal-setting methodology as described in 49 CFR 26.45, which resulted in a 12% DBE goal.
-Metrolink proposed to meet 6% of the goal through the use of race-neutral measures and the remaining 6% through the use of race-conscious measures.
+Metrolink developed its overall (triennial) DBE goal for the three federal fiscal years 2019-2021 (beginning October 1, 2018 and ending September 30, 2021) using the DOT-approved goal-setting methodology as described in 49 CFR 26.45, which resulted in a 12% DBE goal.
+Metrolink proposes to meet 6% of the goal through the use of race-neutral measures and the remaining 6% through the use of race-conscious measures.

 Click here to view the goal calculation methodology.

 As part of the public participation process, Metrolink distributed a public notice of its proposed goal and methodology to 180+ local/ethnic chambers of commerce and other business/community-based organizations dedicated to assisting and growing small and disadvantaged businesses.
 Click here to view the Public Notice.
 The public participation period for comments specific to the numeric value or methodology used to develop Metrolink’s Overall DBE goal were accepted through July 30, 2018.
 Metrolink’s Proposed Overall Goal Methodology was submitted to FTA on August 1, 2018.

 Metrolink seeks input regarding the effects of discrimination on opportunities for DBE's on an on-going basis and will give full consideration to all comments and input received.
 Comments can be submitted by mail or email: